xpostudio4/edx-documentation/en_us/shared/students/Section_mobile_gettingstarted.rst

 profile picture.

 .. note:: If you are under 13 years of age, you cannot add a profile picture.
-   In your limited profile, only your username is shared with other edX users.
+   Other edX users see only your username in your limited profile.

 If you want to share more information about yourself with other members of the edX commmunity, you can change your limited profile to a full profile.
-You can indicate your primary language and share some details in the **About Me** section, such as your learning goals and other interests.
+In the **About Me** section, you can indicate your primary language and share some details about yourself, such as your learning goals and other interests.
 To share a full profile, in your profile details, tap **Full Profile**.

 .. note:: You must specify your birth year before you can share a full profile.
 If you are under 13 years of age, you cannot create a full